Accredited Sport Dietitian

 I know first-hand how busy life can get, with nutrition often taking a back seat when work and training takes over.
 I want to show athletes and the weekend warrior that although nutrition is essential to get right, it doesn’t have to be hard (or involve celery juice).

-I sift through the bullshit for you, so you can step away from confusing and detrimental advice and find a way of eating that suits you and your goals.
+My job is to sift through the misinformation for you, so you can step away from confusing and detrimental advice and find a way of eating that suits you and your goals.
 My empathy, love of, and experience in the sporting world, along with my recent Masters of Dietetics (with Distinction) qualification puts me in the perfect position to help you.
 I will teach, inspire and work with you to create lifelong habits and ultimately help you achieve your performance and wellbeing goals.